jgierer12/dotfiles/README.md

 cd $HOME/dotfiles
 ```

-2. Install brew and pnpm packages
+2. Install brew packages

-⚠️  Make sure you understand what these scripts are doing before running them!
+⚠️  Make sure you understand what this script is doing before running it!

 ```
 $HOME/dotfiles/.local/bin/setup-brew
-$HOME/dotfiles/.local/bin/setup-pnpm
 ```

 3. Use stow to symlink everything from the dotfiles directory into the relevant places